Sand casting

 Molds made of sand are relatively cheap, and sufficiently refractory even for steel foundry use.
 In addition to the sand, a suitable bonding agent (usually clay) is mixed or occurs with the sand.
 The mixture is moistened, typically with water, but sometimes with other substances, to develop the strength and plasticity of the clay and to make the aggregate suitable for molding.
 The sand is typically contained in a system of frames or mold boxes known as a flask.
-The mold cavities and gate system are created by compacting the sand around models called patterns, by carving directly into the sand, or by 3D printing.
+The mold cavities and gate system are created by compacting the sand around models called patterns, by carving directly into the sand, or via 3D printing.

 Basic process

 There are five steps in this process: